guotata1996/RoadRunner_Rel/README.md

   - Undo
   - Redo
   - Verify Now: Checks app state and reports any inconsistency, i.e. bug.
 If "Always Verify" is set to ON inside Preference, this check will run upon each edit.
   - Toggle Simulation: Randomly spawns running cars.
-Used for routing graph verification only; not a traffic simulation.
 - Replay
   - Save: Save actions since startup or last New map to a .dat file.
 Won't work if actions contain opening an .xodr map (this is a planned feature).
   - Debug: Load saved actions (.dat) and start playing at highest rate.